Practicum and Intern Positions at Emmanuel College Counseling Center

 Viable candidates will have completed appropriate coursework and have knowledge of counseling theory and basic counseling skills.
 Clinical experience, including at least one practicum or equivalent, is necessary.
 Audiotaping is required for all sessions and audio recorders are provided.
 Supervisors may vary in their emphasis on the use of tapes during supervision but listen to sessions on a regular basis.
 Psychological testing is not done on a routine basis, although trainees with an interest in this area can work with their supervisor to identify appropriate clients for testing.

-Trainees are responsible for managing a caseload of 12-15 students a semester and conducting one group or educational workshop a semester.
+Trainees are responsible for managing a caseload of 12-15 students per semester and conducting one group or educational workshop per semester.
 The intern helps with outreach programming and is required to attend certain campus events (e.g. move in day, wellness week).
 The Counseling Center uses Titanium, an electronic medical record scheduling and documentation system.
 Interns are expected to manage their schedules and complete documentation in a professional and timely manner.

 Interns should plan their schedules between the hours of 8:30 a.m. - 4:30 p.m.
 Monday through Friday.
 Depending on space, some coordination of schedules may be necessary.
 The intern is required to attend case consultation meetings on Mondays and staff meetings when possible.
 In addition, the intern attends weekly meetings with the College of The Fenway (COF) interns for peer supervision and training.

 Trainees must carry their own liability insurance and will be asked to provide a copy of coverage for office records.